ai4os/ai4-docs/source/user/overview/architecture.rst

   new features that the automation system receives as an input.

   The serverless framework allows any user to automatically deploy from the browser any module in real time to try it.
   It only supports prediction.
-For training, which is more resource consuming, users must use the DEEP Training Dashboard.
+For training, which is more resource consuming, users must use the AI4OS Dashboard.

 The DEEPaaS API